Fighting For The Right To Breathe

 The SFCF brand purpose and meaning was quickly covered in a communication audit to review social intelligence and best practice principles.
 Overall, informal and formal story brand direction needed to be visibly consistent and continuous across omni-channels.
 We saw an opportunity to piggy-back the retro aesthetic with a digital approach and create a big and bold identity that connected with community interests, values, rituals, and purposes.

 We wanted energy.
 In a nutshell, we wanted more woo than wow.

 The initial movement from a newsfeed focus into grid layouts was key for moving from interactive wall concept to Instagram on short notice.
-Playful strategies included running storylines through puzzle feeds and vertical line imagery - including multiple assets in the same post.
+Playful strategies included running storylines through puzzle feeds and vertical line imagery—including carousel layouts.
 Graphic stills and digital vignettes made for highly-personable content that was creative and shareable.

 Needing quick wins in short time, we knew that the straplines had to evolve for tactical and not strategic reasons.
 We went with functional statistics and mixed in emotional attachment to address the future perception of CF: children.